A Mundusian Guide to living, studying and working in Aarhus

 Groceries & Supermarkets

-Our students' top picks for grocery shops are Netto, Aldi, Lidl, Rema, Føtex and Fakta.
-These supermarkets offer affordable prices (Føtex a bit less compared to others), regular discount and you can find them pretty much near every dorm.
+Our students' top picks for grocery shops are Netto, Lidl, Rema, Føtex and Fakta.
+These supermarkets offer affordable prices (Føtex is a bit pricier compared to others), regular discount and you can find them pretty much near every dorm.
 In most supermarkets you can find reduced prices for food with a short deadline – just look out for the yellow stickers!
 If you are living on a budget, download the app Too Good To Go and everyday you will find amazing deals on vegetables, bakery products and hot meals that you can pick up at the suermarket and save from going to waste.
 Another affordable shopping option in Aarhus is Bilka.
 It is a bit outside the city centre but worth a visit for its discount deals and bulk shopping options.

 Ethnic supermarkets that sell African, Asian & Halal products are a bit more costly but they stock every delicacy and spice that you can miss from home.